 Use a wrench to tighten the yellow hose’s fittings, ensuring there’s no room for leaks.
 A snug fit is essential for a safe and efficient transfer of Freon.
 Next, inspect the canister for any signs of damage or corrosion that could compromise safety.
 Operating within a well-ventilated area is crucial to prevent inhaling any potential Freon fumes.

-Release Freon Into AC
+Release Freon Into the AC System

 Open the low-pressure valve on the manifold gauge set slowly to allow Freon to begin flowing into the AC system.
 Ensure you observe the gauge readings closely as the refrigerant exits the system.
 Maintaining a controlled flow rate is crucial to avoid overcharging, which can damage the compressor or other components.
 Always wear safety goggles and gloves to protect yourself from potential refrigerant burns or inhalation hazards.
 Remember, the refrigerant is under high pressure and can cause serious injury if mishandled.